We've put together general information about managing your studies, and advice on issues specific to International students.

-If you wish to submit an appeal, and are entitled to do so, you must still leave the UK within 60 days whilst waiting for the outcome.
-This is because you will no longer be studying full time on your current course, which is a condition of your Tier 4 visa.
+If you wish to submit an appeal, and are entitled to do so, you must still leave the UK within 60 days while waiting for the outcome.
+This is because you will no longer be studying full time on your current course, which is a condition of your Student visa.

-Please speak to a University immigration adviser for more information - see Immigration advice for contact details.
+Please speak to a University immigration adviser for more information.

 The Library, Writing Centre, Maths Skills Centre, and Careers and Placements all offer ways to help you develop your study skills and enhance your future employability.